engrit-illinois/Get-GpoContainingSetting/README.md

 ### -TextQuery \<string\>
 Required string.
 The wildcard query to search for in each GPO's .
 Note that specific settings are referred to in a GPO's XML using an internal name, and their friendly name (as shown in ADUC/GPMC) does not appear in the XML.
 For example the `Deny log on locally` setting is called `SeDenyInteractiveLogonRight` in the XML.
-If you're unsure what to search for, you can try using `-ReportType "HTML"`.
+If you're unsure what to search for, you can try using `-ReportType "HTML"` instead.

 <img src='./xml.png' />